-The Theoretical Foundations of Nursing course (N 308) provides a basis for nursing theory analysis and application to practice.
-Further application occurs in the clinical specialty offerings subsequent to the foundation course.
+The Theoretical Foundations of Nursing course (N308) provides a basis for nursing theory analysis and application to practice.
+Further application occurs in the specialty offerings subsequent to the foundation course.

-Students address the nature and concerns of the profession in Issues and Strategies in Nursing and Health Care (N 374), a course in which students identify forces affecting nursing and design strategies for change.
+Students address the nature and concerns of the profession in Issues and Strategies in Nursing and Health Care (N374), a course in which students identify forces affecting nursing and health care and design strategies for change.